1985

 Opening Act: Warrant, Onexcel

-For the first of only two times in their career, WITCH had to cancel an advertised show.
+For the second of only three times in their career, WITCH had to cancel an advertised show.
 Punky was involved in a motorcycle accident just days before this show, forcing the band to cancel.
 It is not known if another headliner was brought in.

 January 25, 1985